phil-opp/blog_os/blog/content/post/03-set-up-rust.md

 - [MMX]: The _Multi Media Extension_ instruction set was introduced in 1997 and defines eight 64 bit registers called `mm0` through `mm7`.
 These registers are just aliases for the registers of the [x87 floating point unit].
 - [SSE]: The _Streaming SIMD Extensions_ instruction set was introduced in 1999.
 Instead of re-using the floating point registers, it adds a completely new register set.
 The sixteen new registers are called `xmm0` through `xmm15` and are 128 bits each.
 - [AVX]: The _Advanced Vector Extensions_ are extensions that further increase the size of the multimedia registers.
 The new registers are called `ymm0` through `ymm15` and are 256 bits each.
-They extend the `xmm` registers, so e.g. `xmm0` is the lower (or upper?) half of `ymm0`.
+They extend the `xmm` registers, so e.g. `xmm0` is the lower half of `ymm0`.

 [MMX]: https://en.wikipedia.org/wiki/MMX_(instruction_set)
 [x87 floating point unit]: https://en.wikipedia.org/wiki/X87